 Also, a follow-up disclaimer: no one person can speak for the queer experience at large.
 I can and will share some facts, some experiences, and some opinions, but at the end of the day, the experiences and opinions are mine and mine alone.

 A Brief History of Pride

 These days many people are used to a very celebratory Pride experience – rainbow flags and bright clothes and glittery makeup and joyous parades – but it’s important to remember where Pride has its roots: Pride started as a riot.
-Specifically, the Stonewall riots (also known sometimes as the Stonewall uprising) of 1969.
+Specifically, the Stonewall riots (sometimes known as the Stonewall Uprising) of 1969.

 The quick and dirty summary is this: eight undercover police officers raided The Stonewall Inn, a popular gay bar in Greenwich Village.
 As they arrested employees, drag queens, and other patrons “masquerading as a member of the opposite sex” (which, at the time, was a crime in New York State), displaced patrons and members of the queer community fought back in an effort to protect one of their very few safe spaces.

 Over the next several days, gay rights activists flocked to the beloved bar to protest and show their support, resisting repeated NYPD efforts to both continue their raid and “restore order.”
 Many well-known activists and figures in queer history are believed to have been present at the riots, including lesbian activist Stormé DeLarverie, whose rough treatment from the NYPD incited protests from the crowd, as well as Marsha P. Johnson and Sylvia Rivera, two transgender women of color believed to be among those attempting to resist arrest.